Frequently Asked Questions

 For Biotech & Cell and Gene Therapy Companies:

-You can explore all our services in detail on our Solutions page.
+You can explore all our services in detail on our Biopharma or Biotech & CGT Solutions page.

 Yes.
 Many of our clients are European manufacturers preparing for FDA inspections — whether it is a Pre-Approval Inspection (PAI), a routine GMP inspection, or a for-cause visit.